 - 903.4a Color identity is established before the game begins. - 903.4b If a commander has a static ability that causes a player to choose its color before the game begins, that choice applies during deck construction and throughout the game, even as the commander changes zones.
 That choice affects the commander's color identity.
 The player reveals that choice as they put their commander into the command zone before the game begins.
 See rules 103.2c and 607.2p. - 903.4c Reminder text is ignored when determining a card's color identity.
 See rule 207.2. - 903.4d The back face of a double-faced card (see rule 712) is included when determining a card's color identity.
-This is an exception to rule 712.4a.
+This is an exception to rule 712.8a.

-Example: Civilized Scholar is the front face of a double-faced card with mana cost $\{2\}\{U\}$.
+Example: Civilized Scholar is the front face of a double-faced card with mana cost {2}{U}.
 Homicidal Brute is the back face of that double-faced card and has a red color indicator.
 The card's color identity is blue and red.

-- 903.4e If an ability refers to the colors or number of colors in a commander's color identity, that quality is undefined if that player doesn't have a commander.
+- 903.4e If a card has any alternative characteristics, such as those of adventurer cards (see rule 715, "Adventurer Cards"), those characteristics are included when determining the card's color identity. - 903.4f If an ability refers to the colors or number of colors in a commander's color identity, that quality is undefined if that player doesn't have a commander.
 That part of the ability won't do anything.
 Costs that refer to that quality are unpayable. - 903.5.
 Each Commander deck is subject to the following deck construction rules. - 903.5a Each deck must contain exactly 100 cards, including its commander.
 In other words, the minimum deck size and the maximum deck size are both 100. - 903.5b Other than basic lands, each card in a Commander deck must have a different English name.
 For the purposes of deck construction, cards with interchangeable names have the same English name (see rule 201.3). - 903.5c A card can be included in a Commander deck only if every color in its color identity is also found in the color identity of the deck's commander.

-Example: Wort, the Raidmother is a legendary creature with mana cost {4}{R/G}{R/G}.
+Example: Wort, the Raidmother is a legendary creature with mana cost $\{4\}\{R/G\}\{R/G\}$.
 Wort's color identity is red and green.
 Each card in a Wort Commander deck must be only red, only green, both red and green, or have no color.
 Each mana symbol in the mana cost or rules text of a card in this deck must be only red, only green, both red and green, or have no color.